jinbinhu/CAPS-Mininet/kernel-module-readme.md

 #### 4. At the sender:

 ##### 1).
-Before compiling, please modify the following parameters in the file "send_app/send_app.cpp" according to the actual environment:
+Before compiling, please modify the following parameter in the file "send_app/send_app.cpp" according to the actual environment:

 #define SERVER_IP "192.168.188.133" //IP address at receiver